dotnet/corefx/Documentation/building/build-guidelines.md

 		* Devs will grow accustomed to whatever pattern they first learn and not utilize the other, so why have more than one?
 		* Multiple ways to accomplish the same goal make it difficult to ensure that what a dev is doing is the same thing that an automated system is doing (or close to it)
 	* If the second way to do something is literally an alias to the first way, then that's probably ok, but we should have those things in a discoverable place, not cluttering our root.
-		* The run tool can highlight an alternative command, ie. Build-managed.cmd, build-tests.cmd, etc…
+		* The run tool can highlight an alternative command, ie. Build-managed.cmd, build-tests.cmd, etc…  The alternative commands (or wrapper scripts) would be moved out of the root and into a subdirectory of the builds folder

 ### Keep it clean